binaryphile/concorde/README.md

 -   `__` - double-underscore, used for returning strings from functions

--   `__concordeh` - a hash for meta-information
+-   `__featureh` - a hash for feature (i.e. library) meta-data

--   `__instanceh` - an internal hash for holding data structures
+-   `__instanceh` - a hash for holding object-like data structures

--   `__load` - a signal to reload an already loaded library
+-   `__load` - a flag to indicate reloading of an already loaded feature

 Tutorial
 ========

-Let's start with a simple script, but developed in a test-driven fashion.
+Let's start with a simple script, developed in a test-driven fashion.

 I use \[shpec\] and \[entr\] to run my tests.
+If you want to follow along, install those first.

 The script and shpec file start in the same directory.
 In one window I fire up vim on `myscript_shpec.bash` and start with:

     source myscript